A lot or a little?

 Is it any good?

-More like a remake of the first Rush Hour, RUSH HOUR 2 has a microscopic plot that moves the story along without distracting audiences or the performers too much from the fights, explosions, and wisecracks.
+More like a remake of Rush Hour, this sequel has a microscopic plot that moves the story along without distracting audiences or the performers too much from the fights, explosions, and wisecracks.

 The problem with any sequel to a movie like this is that by now, the characters respect and trust one another, resulting in less dramatic tension and a less compelling plot than the first film.
 Tucker's comic riffs and Chan's balletic fight scenes are mildly entertaining, but have a synthetic feel.
 High points include a fight staged in a massage parlor and the pyrotechnic contributions of Zhang Ziyi's character.
 Her screen presence is electric, even in Mandarin.
 Don Cheadle shows up for a brief scene that reminds us of what real acting looks like.